Compile-time checking of non-allocating functions

 bar t

-We expect this function to pass the check when debug
+We expect this function to pass the check when debug is statically set to false, and

 fail otherwise.

-is not exposed in the interface and gets inlined into all call sites, the optimizer
+If foo is not exposed in the interface and gets inlined into all call sites, the optimizer

-so that the compiler can perform the check after all other optimizations.
+can remove the definition of foo.
+The presence of zero_alloc annotation delayes the elimination of foo so that the compiler can perform the check after all other optimizations.

 The presence of the function may prevent some other